Have a very GREEN Christmas with these eco-friendly tips!

 You could also get creative and make your own Christmas Tree with recycled materials!

 Make your own with toilet rolls like this idea from Totally Green Crafts or make a wooden or fabric one that you can re-use every year.
+Check out my bumper list of Natural and Eco Advent Calendar Ideas.

 I could go on forever – there are so many great eco-friendly ways to have a very green Christmas!
 It just takes a little creative thinking.